alan-ai/alan-sdk-web/README.md

 Alan AI is a comprehensive AI solution that acts as a 'unified brain' for your enterprise.
 It interconnects enterprise applications, APIs, static and dynamic data sources to streamline your enterprise workflows.

-Alan AI offers all necessary tools to design, embed and host Generative AI Assistants:
+Alan AI offers all necessary tools to design, embed and host Generative AI Agents:

 #### Alan AI Studio
-A powerful web-based IDE where you can write, test and debug dialog scenarios for your Generative AI Assistant.
+A powerful web-based IDE where you can write, test and debug dialog scenarios for your Generative AI Agent.

 #### Alan AI SDKs

-Alan AI's lightweight SDKs to quickly embed a Generative AI Assistant to your app.
+Alan AI's lightweight SDKs to quickly embed a Generative AI Agent to your app.

 #### Alan AI Cloud

 Alan AI's backend powered by the latest AI advancements - LLMs, generative AI and semantic search technologies.
-Alan AI provisions and handles the infrastructure required to maintain your Generative AI Assistants and perform all the data processing tasks.
+Alan AI provisions and handles the infrastructure required to maintain your Generative AI Agent and perform all the data processing tasks.

 To get more details on how Alan AI works, see <a href="https://alan.app" target="_blank">Alan AI</a>.